neo4j/neo4j/manual/README.txt

 To push the headings down to the right level in the output, the leveloffset attribute is used when including the document in another document.

-A chapter can't be empty. (the build will fail)

 == Writing ==

 Put one sentence on each line.
 This makes it easy to move around content, and also easy to spot (too) long sentences.

+== Gotchas ==

+* A chapter can't be empty. (the build will fail)
+* The document title should be "underlined" by the same number "=" as there are characters in the title.
+* Always have a blank line at the end of documents
+  (or the title of the next document might end up in the last paragraph of the document)

 == Comments ==

-We'll have a separate build including comments.
+There's a separate build including comments.
 // this is such a comment
 The comments are not visible in the normal build.
 Comment blocks won't be included in any build at all.